-"My name is (your name) and I am calling on behalf of Canadian Natural Resources to inform you that we are experiencing an operational incident at our nearby facility located at .
-You are in no immediate danger; however we are calling as a precautionary measure to inform you of the situation.
-Evacuation is not mandatory at this time, but a Reception Centre has been set up at for your convenience.
+no immediate danger; however we are calling as a precautionary measure to inform younger.
+Evacuation is not mandatory at this time, but a Reception Centre has been set used in the convenience.
 You may evacuate to this Centre if you choose."

-Do you wish to leave your residence / area at this time?
-(If YES, go to 1 - if NO go to 2) 1.
-YES (Resident wishes to evacuate) How many people are at your residence who will evacuate?
-Do you require transportation? 🗌 YES Advise resident to stay indoors and wait for a vehicle to be dispatched to take them to the Reception Centre Notify Public Safety Supervis or to dispatch personnel Skip remaining steps NO Do you wish to go to the Reception Centre?
-YES Advise resident of a safe route out of the hazard area to the Reception Centre Advise resident that there will be a Canadian Natural representative at the Centre who will answer questions and arrange for temporary accommodation, if necessary Ask them to tell you where they are going and what telephone number they can be contacted at to inform them when it is safe to return to their home: Where Contact No. 2.
-NO (Resident does not wish to evacuate) Instruct resident to stand by for further contact Give sheltering instructions as per the Form 17: Shelter-In-Place Script Advise them we will call if the situation changes or when it is resolved Ask resident to advise you if they change their mind and decide to evacuate Give resident your contact number ural RECORD all pertinent information on Form 21: Public Notification Log
+Do you w vish to leave your residence / area at this time?
+(If YES, go to 1 - if NO go to 2) I. 🗌 YE ES (Resident wishes to evacuate) • How many people are at your residence who will evacuate? • Do you require transportation? ☐ YES Advise resident to stay indoors and wait for a vehicle to be dispatched to take them to the Reception Centre Notify Public Safety Supervisor to dispatch personnel Skip remaining steps □ NO • Do you wish to go to the Reception Centre?
+YES Advise resident of a safe route out of the hazard area to the Reception Centre Advise resident that there will be a Canadian Natural representative at the Centre who will answer questions and arrange for temporary accommodation, if necessary □ NO Ask them to tell you where they are going and what telephone number they can be contacted at to inform them when it is safe to return to their home: Where Contact No .
+NO C (Resident does not wish to evacuate) • Instruct resident to stand by for further contact • Give sheltering instructions as per the Form 17: Shelter-In-Place Script • Advise them we will call if the situation changes or when it is resolved • Ask resident to advise you if they change their mind and decide to evacuate • Give resident your contact number